Starter ProUpdated May 18, 2026

 • account lifecycle edge cases matter

-Stay on Starter Free when:
+Starter Free

 • you are still validating UX